 Quick Re-cap of Ikea Pax Shared Kid’s Closet

-All in all the Ikea Pax is a great option for those who need a shared kids wardrobe or closet space.
+The Ikea Pax has been a great option for a shared kids wardrobe or closet space.

 You can customize it to your family’s wants and needs (for us that meant Montessori independence goals).